BWDevDesk3/BackEnd/README.md

 POST Message body JSON:
 {“username”:”username_value”, “password”:”password_value”}
 The username is stored in the students table, and the password is hashed using a salted algorithm, and stored as an encrypted string.
+An email is automatically generated and sent to the user.
 .post to https://devdeskdb.herokuapp.com/api/auth/helpers/login
 POST Message body JSON:
 {“username”:”username_value”, “password”:”password_value”}
 The username is used to search for a HELPERS record.
 If a record is found, the password is validated to the salted/hashed password stored in the DB.
 Upon successful validation, a Json Web Token is generated, and returned the client.
+An email is automatically generated and sent to the user.
 .get to https://devdeskdb.herokuapp.com/api/helpers
 GET Message Header:
 {“authorization”:”TOKEN_VALUE”}